Cracking the Code: Demystifying IP Ratings for Electrical Devices

 2. How do I read an IP rating?

 An IP rating consists of two digits.
-The first digit represents protection against solid objects (dust), and the second digit represents protection against liquids (water).
+The first digit represents protection against solid objects (like dust), and the second digit represents protection against liquids (like water).
 Higher numbers signify greater protection.

 3. What does "waterproof" mean on an IP rating?